 Horton Strategic is an independent strategic consulting practice working independently and collaboratively with trusted expert associates to provide specialist strategic advice on housing, development, regeneration, and economic and social development to clients in the government, public, private and third sector.

-Horton Strategic is currently working with a number of organisations including South East Local Enterprise Partnership (SELEP), Future Homes (Kent), Quinn Estates, IConstruct, Red Loft and Cheyne Capital.
+Horton Strategic is currently working with a number of organisations including South East Local Enterprise Partnership (SELEP), Future Homes (Kent), Quinn Estates, IConstruct, Red Loft, Premier Property and Everland Property.

 Brian Horton is the founding Director at Horton Strategic.